pyrite-dev/milsko/README.txt

             src -      Contains the source for Milsko library

-            oosrc -    Contains the source for Milsko OO binding

             include -  Contains the headers for Milsko

             doc -      Contains the documentation for Milsko